maelle/simplymaelle/content/post/2023-01-02-reading-notes-git-in-practice/index.md

 > "I've found myself in a situation in the past where I wanted to test a Rails configuration file change for a week or two while continuing to do my normal work.
 I didn't want to commit it because I didn't want it to apply to servers or my coworkers, but I did want to continue testing it while I made other commits rather than change to a particular branch each time."

 So in that case one can run `Git update-index --assume-unchanged <path>`.
 Then you undo this by running `Git update-index --no-assume-unchanged <path>`.

+## Chapter 4: History visualization

+Honestly most of this chapter made me happy about the GitHub interface!

+The other thing is that it has an explanation of `git bisect` that I need to come back to next time I need to find which commit caused a particular bug.
+I tend to be scared of `git bisect`, but the explanation made sense.
+Also I guess I need to focus on making small informative commits before bisect really shines in my use cases. :innocent:

+I am especially curious about `git bisect run` for automating `git bisect`, I wonder how that would work with a testthat unit test.

+## Chapter 5: Advanced branching

+### Merge strategies

+I learnt there's a merge strategy, `--ours`, that will ignore all changes from the incoming branch but still indicate it in the history.
+That's supposed to be useful for when you want to keep an experiment from an experimental branch in the history.

+There's another interesting merge strategy, `--patience`, that "uses a slightly more expensive git diff algorithm to try to decrease the chance of a merge conflict".
+It sounds like a joke.

+### Not useful to me but fun name: git rerere

+`git rerere`, Reuse Recorded Resolution, allows you to resolve each merge conflict only once.

+I sort of understand the use case but it doesn't sound useful to my work:

+> "You may find yourself in a situation where you have a long-running branch that you have to keep merging in another branch, and you get the same merge conflict every time."

+### Yay git cherry-pick

+`git cherry-pick` allows you to add a single commit to the current branch.
+I recently successfully used it!

+A collaborator had mistakenly created a new feature branch from another feature branch instead of from the brain branch.
+After that they added their feature commit but the PR was all broken.
+I created a new branch from the main branch, cherry-picked the commit and then opened a new PR.
+It's a small step for humanity but it was a big step for me. :grin: It was very cool to be able to say "don't worry, I've got it" to that collaborator.